akeneo/pim-api-docs/content/events-api/limits-and-scalability.md

 ## PIM side limits

-To not degrade the performance of the PIM certain limitations can be configured.

 ### Number of event subscriptions

 By default, you can only subscribe to `3` events.
 To change this behavior update the value of the parameter `webhook_active_event_subscriptions_limit` in the `config/services/pim_parameters.yml` file.